-Then I began using cannabis sometimes
+Then I began using cannabis sometimes for my axial spondyloarthritis

 It was at this time I started using cannabis for flares right before bed.
 And at first, I was really uncomfortable with it and felt that I would be judged and I kept it to myself and enjoyed the relief and the decent night's sleep.